Finbuckle/Finbuckle.MultiTenant/README.md

-# Finbuckle.MultiTenant 6.0.0
+# Finbuckle.MultiTenant 6.1.0

-Finbuckle.MultiTenant is a multitenancy library for .NET Core.
-It provides functionality for tenant resolution, per-tenant app configuration, and per-tenant data isolation.
+Finbuckle.MultiTenant is a open source multitenancy library for .NET.
+It provides for tenant resolution, per-tenant app behavior, and per-tenant data isolation.

-ASP.NET Core 3.1 and 2.1 are actively supported.
+.NET 5.0, .NET Core 3.1, and .NET Core 2.1 are supported.

 See [https://www.finbuckle.com](https://www.finbuckle.com) for more details and documentation.